mcasksharma/webapp/README.md

-# Company Website - Full Stack Application
+# Company WebApp - Full Stack Application

-This is a full-stack web application for a software company's website, built with Java 17/Spring Boot for the backend and React with TypeScript for the frontend.
+This is a full-stack web application for a software company's webapp, built with Java 17/Spring Boot for the backend and React with TypeScript for the frontend.

 ## Project Structure